jamerst/conky-modern/README.md

 I can only test with an Nvidia GPU and the Nvidia proprietary driver, but if you're using an AMD or Intel GPU, or even a different driver, you'll need to modify the commands used to get GPU information since none of them are native to conky.
 I don't know and can't test the specific commands needed, so you'll need to use Google to find commands that work for you, then simply change the commands in the ```execi``` variables.

 ## Known Issues
 - None!
-(Probably isn't very efficient though, not sure what can be done about this though)
+(Probably isn't very efficient, though I'm not sure what can be done about this)

 ## Attributions
 - Based originally on [conky-spoclo](https://github.com/Dacha204/conky-spoclo)